 Below is the established list of permitted uses (P) and special exceptions (ZBA) for the various zones for the City of Presque Isle.
 Any use that is blank for a zone is considered prohibited within that zone.
 The City is prohibited from offering substitutions for a use which is prohibited for a particular zone with a similar defining use which is allowed.
-Additional use standards are in (BOLD) and are linked to be cross referenced in Article 2 of this Code.
+Additional standards (BOLD) for uses can be referenced in Article 2 of this Code.